-So far, we only came across these in Puebla.
-They’re delicious and if in Puebla, you won’t miss the opportunity to try one.
+So far, we have only come across these in Puebla.
+They’re delicious and if you’re in Puebla, you won’t miss the opportunity to try one.

-A bread roll covered with sesame seeds, made with egg, it kind of looks like a cake or brioche usually contains sliced avocado, milanesa meat, white cheese, onions.
+A bread roll covered with sesame seeds, made with egg, it kind of looks like a cake or brioche and usually contains sliced avocado, milanesa meat, white cheese, and onions.

 Expect to pay roughly the same as a torta.
 But bear in mind the 15 peso dealies will have considerably less toppings.

-An American football shaped treat made from a type of corn pastry and typically stuffed with papas con chorizo (potatoes and chorizo), and topped with quesillo (white cheese), Guacamole and salsa rojo.
-You really wanna try one of these tasty torpedos.
+An American football-shaped treat made from a type of corn pastry and typically stuffed with papas con chorizo (potatoes and chorizo), and topped with quesillo (white cheese), Guacamole and salsa roja.
+You really wanna try one of these tasty torpedoes.